hackclub/hackpad/hackpads/Nitropad/ReadMe.md

 * 6x DSA keycaps
 * 1x EC11 rotary encoder

-My macropad will be used as a keyboard controller for simple control gamnes and arcade games.
+My macropad will be used as a keyboard controller for simple control games and arcade games.
 The hardest part of this project was the CAD since it required a lot of steps.
 This project taught me a lot of different things and it will definetly be helpful for future projects.